Trombach/astro-homepage/README.md

 ## 🧞 Commands

 This project uses `pnpm` and `corepack` for package management.
-Please install `pnpm` globally and enable corepack by running
+Please install `node` and enable corepack by running

 ```bash
 corepack enable